nathanielpierson/lastfm-backend-node-version/README.md

 - `twelve_month`
 - `play_count_total`

 These values are not native to Last.fm as a single dataset — they are derived by combining multiple API responses.
+(However, these 6 options are the only time frames the API allows for you to search by.)

 ---